tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

 For a detailed explanation of all the options and parameters in the Jump Back Menu, please refer to the [**Jump Back Menu**](menu.md#jump-back-menu) section in the menu documentation.

-### Step 3: Create and Test the Pointer Cheat
+### Step 3: Evaluate and Eliminate Unreliable Pointer Chains

+After running the `next depth` search, the bookmarks generated in the [**Bookmark Menu**](menu.md#bookmark-menu) represent potential reliable pointer chains.
+When viewing these bookmarks, Breeze constantly evaluates *only the visible* pointer chains, attempting to resolve them, read the resulting memory address, and display its current value.
+This real-time feedback helps you identify which visible bookmarks are still valid.

+To refine your bookmark list and eliminate bookmarks with unreliable pointer chains, the following methods operate on *all* bookmarks within the currently loaded bookmark file:

+1.  **Examine Bookmarks**: Go to the [**Bookmark Menu**](menu.md#bookmark-menu).
+Observe the values displayed for each bookmark.
+A working pointer chain should consistently show the expected value of your target (e.g., your character's health).
+If a chain cannot be resolved, it may show an error or an unexpected value.

+2.  **Eliminate Bad Bookmarks**:
+    *   **By Value (`SearchBookmark`)**: If you know the exact value your target should have, you can use the `SearchBookmark` button (`Y + ZR` in the Bookmark Menu).
+This will scan the current bookmark file, filter it, and save *only* those bookmarks whose resolved address currently holds the desired value to a designated bookmark file.
+    *   **By Validity (`Perform Clean up`)**: The `Perform Clean up` button (`- + ZL` in the Bookmark Menu) will remove all bookmarks whose pointer chains cannot be fully resolved or lead to invalid memory addresses.
+This is crucial for removing broken or unstable pointers that consume memory without providing useful results.

-Once you have identified a promising pointer chain, you need to create a cheat from it.
+3.  **Create the Cheat**: Once you have identified a stable and reliable pointer chain (or a small set of highly probable ones), you can create a cheat from it.

-1. In the **Jump Back Menu**, select a promising pointer and press `Y` to **Analyse** it.
+    1. In the **Bookmark Menu**, select the promising pointer bookmark.
-2. From the analysis screen, you can press `Y + ZL` to create a cheat from the pointer.
+    2. Press `Y + ZL` to **Bookmark to Cheat**.
     3. The new cheat will appear in the [**Advance Cheat Menu**](menu.md#advance-cheat-menu).

-4. Restart your game and test the cheat to ensure the pointer chain is stable and works across game sessions.
+4.  **Test the Cheat**: Restart your game and test the newly created cheat.
+A stable pointer cheat should consistently work across game sessions and reloads.
+If it doesn't, return to the Jump Back Menu or Bookmark Menu to continue refining your search.